 False Dilemma

-A false dilemma (or false dichotomy) frames a situation as having only two mutually exclusive outcomes, ignoring the full range of possibilities.
-It pressures a choice between extremes when middle grounds or alternatives are available.
+A false dilemma (or false dichotomy / black-or-white fallacy) frames a situation as having only two mutually exclusive outcomes, ignoring the full range of possibilities.
+It pressures a choice between extremes when middle grounds or other alternatives are available.

 Examples